 How much time off can I take?

-Time off for dependents only covers the time taken to make
+Time off for dependants usually only covers the time taken to

-The amount of time you take must be reasonable in all the
+but it must be reasonable in all the circumstances.
+Normally this

 As an employee you may also be entitled to time off if you or your

 partner has either had a baby or adopted a child in the last